 It sounds like Kroenke was looking out for Kroenke but if you believe him then why didn’t the Nuggets do something proactive?
 Why didn’t they plan an intervention, he was their star?
 Why were they a passive observer to Ty Lawson self-destruction and then tried to spike the football, as if doing nothing was noble and should be celebrated?
 The Nuggets are not the injured party.

 As for Lawson, after Kroenke went rogue on his reputation, he said “I did my job.
 I wasn’t disappointed.”
 Perhaps not.
-But doing his “job” was also representing the organization with humility and honor.
+But doing his “job” also means representing the organization with humility and honor.

 Ty Lawson once told ESPN: